How to Fix Your Messaging Problem

 When we talk about messaging, we’re usually referring to the things audiences need to hear to take action, whether the action is purchasing, donating, or simply taking the time to learn more about your organization and/or your offer.

-Peppering new audiences with a bunch of disconnected messages may expose them to a lot of information, but without an established position in audiences’ minds, those messages have no place to stick.
-Rather than building on one another, they wind up competing for space.
+Audiences often require more information in order to make these decisions.
+But peppering them with a bunch of disconnected messages isn’t always effective.
+It may expose them to a lot of useful information, but without an established position in audiences’ minds, those messages have no place to stick.
+Rather than building on one another, they wind up competing for a very limited amount of space.

 Before you can educate audiences about your brand, you have to invite them in.
 And the best way to do that is by establishing a strong position in audiences’ minds.